8.0 Respiratory System

 Every year, Canadians visit their health care provider for respiratory diseases such as allergies, asthma, bronchitis, common cold, chronic obstructive pulmonary disease (COPD), and pneumonia.
 Respiratory diseases and illnesses are a major public health concern in Canada.

-Respiratory illnesses such as the common cold are the most frequently reported, and is attributed to over 100 rhinoviruses.
+Respiratory illnesses such as the common cold are the most frequently reported, and are attributed to over 100 rhinoviruses.
 It is usually self-limiting and can be treated with many OTC remedies to suppress cough (antitussives), to use as a decongestant or to suppress nasal inflammation (antihistamines, intranasal glucocorticoids).
+Note that these remedies only manage the symptoms rather than treat the underlying viral infection.

 The cost of chronic respiratory diseases has a great impact on health care costs in Canada.
 Currently, 3 million people in Canada, about 9.5% of Canada’s population, have asthma.
 Interestingly, 2 million adults have been diagnosed with COPD, and approximately 1.5 million people have not yet been diagnosed.
 The burden of respiratory diseases affects individuals and their families, schools, workplaces, neighborhoods, and cities.
 Improving health surveillance efforts will help to support and design new policies and programs that will positively impact the effects of these diseases on Canadians.
 The Canadian Chronic Disease Surveillance System (CCDSS) researches and identifies data on chronic diseases such as asthma and COPD to seek further solutions for the improvement of health for diagnosed Canadians (Public Health Agency of Canada, 2018).